MinaPecheux/simplefempy/README.md

 python gui.py
 ```

-Then, click on the "Load" button at the top of the window and load one of the SimpleFEMPy state file (a .sfpy file) given in the ``resources/`` folder of the library.
+Then, click on the "Load" button at the top of the window and load one of the SimpleFEMPy state file (a .sfpy file) provided in the ``resources/`` folder of the library.

 ### Writing up your own script
 To show how the library works, let's take an example: the acoustic diffraction of a wave on a relatively simple geometry.